dafitius/HBrick-Explorer/README.md

-# TBLU viewer
+# Files.TBLU viewer

-TBLU viewer is a javaFX application made to view the TBLU files found in the HITMAN™: World of Assasination series.
+Files.TBLU viewer is a javaFX application made to view the Files.TBLU files found in the HITMAN™: World of Assasination series.

 ## requirements
 - Java RE 8